Analysts' Top Technology Picks: EverQuote (EVER), BigCommerce Holdings (BIGC)

 According to TipRanks.com, Kelly is a 4-star analyst with an average return of 14.6% and a 54.8% success rate.
 Kelly covers the Technology sector, focusing on stocks such as Rush Street Interactive, DraftKings, and CarGurus.

-The word on The Street in general, suggests a Strong Buy analyst consensus rating for EverQuote with a $62.00 average price target, which is a 29.1% upside from current levels.
+EverQuote has an analyst consensus of Strong Buy, with a price target consensus of $62.00, a 29.1% upside from current levels.
 In a report released today, Needham also reiterated a Buy rating on the stock with a $65.00 price target.

 See today’s analyst top recommended stocks >>